romana/romana.github.io/faq/faq.md

 #### 9. How are network segments isolated?

 Romana uses a new layer 3 based approach for tenant and segment isolation.
-Romana encodes tenant and segment identifiers directly in the IP address and ip tables firewall rules are set to provide isolation.
+Romana encodes tenant and segment identifiers directly in the IP address and Linux *iptables* rules are set to provide isolation.
 This enables multi-tenant cloud networks to be built without a virtual network overlay.
 See [Romana Tenant Isolation](/how/romana_details/#romana-tenant-isolation) for  more detail.

 {% include backtotopbutton.html %}